 How to get a good night sleep with Dagsmejan

 - Temperature regulation: by keeping the best temperature for sleep we can sleep better.
-Dagsmejan’s mens pyjamas provide lightweight breathability to ensure you don’t overheat during the night whilst staying warm enough.
+Dagsmejan’s mens pajamas provide lightweight breathability to ensure you don’t overheat during the night whilst staying warm enough.

 - Moisture management: by combining evaporative cooling with moisture wicking properties Dagsmejan mens sleepwear works with your body’s natural thermoregulation process, not against it.
 It allows you to cool down whilst staying dry.
 Moisture wicking pajamas taken to the next level.